-Have you ever been neck deep in the story around the table, as a storyteller or player, and had your immersion suddenly ground to a halt when one of the players asks “Who’s that?” as soon as the main villain, who has been mentioned quite frequently by the non playing characters and been the player’s target for several sessions, is finally introduced and you realize that they have no emotional connection to the story?
+Have you ever been neck deep in a story around the table as a storyteller or player and had your immersion suddenly ground to a screeching halt when one of the players asks “Who’s that?” as soon as the main villain, who has been mentioned quite frequently by the NPC’s and been the player’s target for several sessions, is finally introduced and you realise that they have no emotional connection to the story?
 It has happened to me several times and as such I have been plotting some ways to prevent this occurrence for years.

 The first and easiest way of keeping the player’s memory jogged is to make sure the villain is memorable.
-Players will remember Urgosh the Buzzard King over a more generic Orc Chieftain any day but there are ways to push this further such as copious foreshadowing where you make sure that at least one non playing character per session mentions the villain or using detailed descriptions to invoke stronger reactions in the player’s mind.
-If you use descriptions try to use more senses than just the traditional sense of sight by describing smells and the way the villain sounds.
+Players will remember Urgosh the Buzzard King over a more generic Orc Chieftain any day but there are ways to push this further, such as copious foreshadowing where you make sure that at least one non playing character per session mentions the villain or by using detailed descriptions to invoke stronger reactions in the player’s mind.
+If you use descriptions, try to stimulate more senses than just traditional sight – like describing smells and sounds.
 Each added sense increases the impression the character makes on the players and thus decreases the chances of them forgetting him.
-Most of these tricks have been used since the start of roleplaying games but they are easy to forget by veteran storytellers and might be new to the inexperienced ones.
+Most of these tricks have been used from the start of roleplaying games but they are easy to forget by veteran storytellers and might be new to inexperienced ones.

 Again and Again

 How about killing them with kindness?
 I learned how to flip the traditional idea on its head.
-It was after a one off session playing The Mark of Prophecy from the Eberron Campaign Guide for Dungeons and Dragons 4th Edition that turned into a long running campaign that the wheels started turning.
-Bren ir´Gadden is a minor non playing character that is used as a way of bringing together the players during this module but then takes the backseat very quickly and could be totally forgettable.
+It was after a one off-session of playing The Mark of Prophecy from the Eberron Campaign Setting for Dungeons and Dragons 4th Edition that turned into a long running campaign that the wheels started turning.
+Bren ir’Gadden is a minor NPC that is used as a way of bringing together the players during this module but then takes the backseat very quickly and could be totally forgettable.
 I quickly decided that Bren was the real villain of the story and that the insane Warlock that was presented as the main antagonist was just a foil of sorts.
 The Warlock was actually trying to do good, in his own twisted way, when he summoned terrible monsters to plague Sharn as his primary objective was to kill the man he foresaw ending the world in his dreams.

-Bren was the most helpful friend, he let the players sleep in his Upper Ward mansion, routinely had his Warforged manservant cook them a hearty breakfast of bacon, sausage and eggs when they awoke after long nights of adventure in Sharn and paid well for expeditions that always seemed to be doing good.
-Every s often he asked them for small favours.
-Such as bringing a hat-box to the Karrnathi princess staying at King Boranels ward, escorting a chest full of valuables to the Halflings of House Ghallanda and bringing a letter to some rustic looking Brelish peasants that looked like they had never seen Sharn before.
-Small stuff that never took long in the game but became a big deal when they found themselves locked up in The King´s Citadel on charges of treason, terrorism and attempted regicide during a banquet in the palace.
-Turns out the hat-box contained a Hat of Disguise, the Halflings sent to cater the banquet where members of the Boromor Clan crime family and the peasants that the Boromar Clan snuck in with the food where the infamous Swords of Liberty, a group terrorists looking to overthrow the king.
+Bren was the most helpful friend, he let the players sleep in his Upper Ward mansion, routinely had his Warforged manservant cook them a hearty breakfast of bacon, sausages and eggs when they awoke after long nights of adventure in Sharn and paid well for expeditions that always seemed to be doing good.
+Every so often he asked them for small favours.
+Like bringing a hat-box to the Karrnathi princess staying at King Boranel’s ward, escorting a chest full of valuables to the Halflings of House Ghallanda and bringing a letter to some rustic looking Brelish peasants that looked like they had never seen Sharn before.
+Small stuff that never took long in the game but became a big deal when they found themselves locked up in The King’s Citadel on charges of treason, terrorism and attempted regicide during a banquet in the palace.
+Turns out the hat-box contained a Hat of Disguise, the Halflings sent to cater the banquet were members of the Boromor Clan crime family and the peasants that the Boromar Clan snuck in with the food where the infamous Swords of Liberty, a group terrorists looking to overthrow the king.
 Bren now had the Karrnathi princess, the only thing stopping the foreign nation from declaring war on Breland.

 Letting my players interact with the villain on friendly terms for so long gave me the time to thoroughly introduce him and the players became intimately familiar with him.
-After being betrayed by this person that they considered a friend, especially after realising how long he had planned it and how callously he threw them to the wolves, was a strong motivator for my group and I hear his name mentioned often during our games with disdain and hatred.
-Just the way it should be.
+After being betrayed by this person that they considered a friend, especially after realising how long he had planned it and how callously he threw them to the wolves, there was a strong motivation for my group and I hear his name mentioned often during our games with disdain and hatred.
+Just as it should be.